A.T. Mine G.S. Mark V

 The Anti-Tank Mine, General Service, Mk V was a cylindrical, metal-cased United Kingdom anti-tank blast mine that entered service in 1943, during the Second World War.
 It was replaced in British service with the Mk 7 mine.
 Two versions of the mine were produced, the Mk.
 V and the Mk.
 VC with the same external dimensions.
 The only difference was that the Mk.
 VC had a half-sized explosive charge.

 The mine used a spider pressure plate that makes it resistant to blast overpressure.
 The spider rests on a central Mk 3 fuse (sometimes referred to as No.3 Mk I), which contains a spring-loaded striker held in place by a shear pin.
 The mine, being made largely of steel tended to rust making its activation unpredictable.

+The mine was obsolete in British service by 1962.

 It is found in Angola, Egypt, Jordan, Libya, Mozambique, Sudan, and Zimbabwe.